 My life was completely turned on its head with the onset of fibromyalgia.
-I had no idea what was happening as all my tests were coming back pretty normal.
+I had no idea what was happening, especially when all my tests were coming back pretty normal.

 Four years later I was ‘knocked sideways’ with the diagnosis of fibromyalgia.
-My expectations were, the doctors would suddenly find something, give me a pill and I would recover…that wasn’t about to happen.
-I am a mum of six and there was no question of giving in to all the symptoms that were jumping in and out of my life.
+My expectations were, the doctors would suddenly find something, give me medication and all would be good again…that didn’t happen.
+I’m a mum of six and there was no question of giving in to all the symptoms that were rearing their ugly heads in my life.

 Due to my involvement in network marketing, I had delved into an ocean of self-development training including a brief encounter with NLP, but had never thought of it as being a very powerful tool to help me control my symptoms.
 For some reason, I looked at it again.
-I learned a couple of techniques that proved to help the pain I was in.
-I suddenly saw a ‘light at the end’ of a very long tunnel.’
+I learned a couple of techniques that proved to help alleviate the pain I was in.
+I suddenly saw a ‘light at the end of a very long tunnel.’
 This gave me the space I needed to focus on my diet and I studied vegan and vegetarian nutrition, to enable me to make better nutritional choices that would fuel great health rather than fuelling my symptoms.

-I set to work and studied hard and qualified as an NLP Practitioner and I am currently studying to become a Master Practitioner.
+I set to work and studied hard to qualify as an NLP Practitioner and I am currently studying to become a Master Practitioner.
 I am also studying holistic pain management as I have found this to be more beneficial than conventional pain management.

-Suddenly, I realised how many other people could I help regain their lives by arming them with some of the most powerful NLP tools to bring about change and alleviate their symptoms, as well as helping them to make nutritional changes and day to day self-help techniques in terms of nutrition, exercise and natural remedies I had learned over the years.
+Suddenly, I realised how many other people I could help rebuild their lives by arming them with some of the most powerful NLP tools to bring about change and alleviate their symptoms, as well as helping them to make nutritional changes and day to day self-help techniques.
 This was the birth of Fibro Flair.

 The vision of any flair for my life vanished at some point during the many fibro flares I experienced, and that is a place I never want to revisit or see anyone else heading towards.
-Despite living with fibro, by using NLP and Mindfulness techniques, I can see the flair of life again…it’s exciting!
+Despite living with fibro, by using NLP, Mindfulness techniques, nutritional changes and exercise , I can see the flair of life again…it’s exciting!
 I want other people to experience the ‘light at the end of the tunnel’ which is the reason for my blog.

-I hope you get huge benefits from the advice I give here and please do remember, if you are worried about implementing anything I cover here, Do contact your medical doctor or your medical care team for advice before starting anything new.
+It’s my belief that you will get huge benefits from the advice I give here but please do remember, if you are worried about implementing anything I cover here, Do contact your medical doctor or your medical care team for advice before starting anything new.

 If you would like to know how I can help you with NLP, nutrition and self-help techniques, or would just like to chat please do contact me, I would love to hear from you.